 Arrival and drop-off

 At the garden double door, the new entrance, we will take your child's temperature using a non-contact thermometer.
 If the temperature is 37.8 degrees Celsius and above your child won't be able to stay.
 We will ask you to take your child home and get tested for COVID-19.
-If their temperature is fine, you will say good-bye to your child and use the gate on the right to exit via the Anchor pub's outside seating area.
+If their temperature is fine, you will say good-bye to your child and use the gate on the right to exit via the Anchor's outside seating area.
 Your child will apply hand-sanitiser and enter the setting.
 We will recheck the children's temperature at 11.50 am.
-The staff will also have their temperature checked on arrival and rechecked during the day.
+Staff will also have their temperature checked on arrival and rechecked during the day.

 If your child stays for the morning session only we ask you come to collect at 12 pm.
 Please wait outside the main building, do not come down the alleyway.
 A member of staff will come out and see who has come to collect and then they will bring your children out to you one by one to ensure social distancing.